 Then I found a program that is child-centered and focuses on teaching children right where they are at!

 I love these books so much that I asked the author to write about her reading program for kids and to share her own story of how she came up with this brilliant concept.
-Right now she has two books out with a third on the way!
+She has lots of great books and resources like flash cards that make it fun and simple!

 Books to Teach Reading